 JJUA55244U Art Crime and the Law

-Art crime involves forgery, fraud, theft, intellectual property violation, illicit movement of goods across borders, vandalism and other criminal acts involving art and antiquities.
+Art crime involves forgery, fraud, theft, intellectual property violation, the illicit movement of antiquities across borders, vandalism and other criminal acts involving art objects and cultural heritage.
 This course offers students an introduction to art crime by focusing on the main criminological and legal approaches that have sought to confront, prevent, and make sense of a form of crime whose tentacles often extend across international borders and whose impact can affect the integrity of a nation’s cultural heritage.
-Drawing on the latest research from fields like art history, socio-legal studies, cultural and narrative criminology, forensic and restoration science, art crime research, museum studies, and international criminanal law, ‘Art Crime and the Law’ will focus on a range of topics, from the motives of offenders, to the market for stolen art, to attempts to control art crime through international legislation and law enforcement cooperation.
+Drawing on the latest research from fields like art history, socio-legal studies, cultural and narrative criminology, forensic and restoration science, art crime research, museum studies, and international criminanal law, ‘Art Crime and the Law’ will focus on a range of topics, from the motives of offenders, to the market for stolen antiquities, to attempts to control art crime through international legislation and law enforcement cooperation.

 The course will include (but will not be limited to) lectures on the following themes/subjects: art fraud/forgery; art and intellectual property law; graffiti and vandalism; the theft and trafficking of antiquities; the practice, policing and prevention of art crime; and criminal law and procedure in art crime.